chillerlan/php-httpinterface/README.md

 `UploadedFileFactoryInterface` | `UploadedFileFactory()`
 `UriFactoryInterface` | `UriFactory()`

-These static methods can be found in the `chillerlan\HTTP\Psr17` namespace:
+These static functions can be found in the `chillerlan\HTTP\Psr17` namespace:

 function | description
 ---------|------------